The Beginner’s Guide on How to Become a Nurse

 - Cultivate relationships with employed nurses or persons in the health field.
 They can be friends, family, etc., and can provide a future employment recommendation.

 -Dorothy Upson McCabe RN, MS, M.Ed. is Director of Divisions of Nursing and Health and Safety for the Massachusetts Nurses Association

-I have been an ED nurse for greater than 30 years both at staff and management level.
+I have been an ED nurse for greater than 30 years at both the staff and management levels.
 When I was interviewing I was most impressed with those who were members of, and active in, their professional organization.
-This indicated commitment to the profession and to their specialty.
+This indicated a commitment to the profession and to their specialty.
 Flexibility is also a plus.
 Healthcare is 24/7, no matter where you work.
 If you don’t wish to rotate, which is physically difficult for many, then agree to work one of the off shifts, evenings or nights.
 This will make it easier to adapt sleep habits and social obligations, especially if you can have a set schedule to plan.
-At the student level, if you can find a part time or per diem position as a CNA or something similar, this will give you invaluable experience in talking to and interacting with patients under difficult circumstances.
+At the student level, if you can find a part-time or per diem position as a CNA or something similar, this will give you invaluable experience in talking to and interacting with patients under difficult circumstances.
 Learn how to do accurate vital signs, take rectal temps, watch your nursing peers interact and assess.
 You can never learn enough.

 -Virginia Hebda MS, RN, CEN, NE-BC is the 2014 President of the New York State Emergency Nursing Association

 - Volunteer in professional development opportunities and your community.

 -Tami Wheeldon RN, BSN, CEN is the Education Committee Chair of the Washington State Emergency Nurses Association